tallforasmurf/CrInPy/craftinginterpreters/Readme.md

 The book teaches via building an interpreter for a small language Lox, first in Java, then in C. The source for these along with the book are found in Nystrom's repository at https://github.com/munificent/craftinginterpreters

 (In fact, I come into this knowing a little something about interpreters.
 Most recently I've prowled around the internals of CPython and made a Python 3 version of [Byteplay](https://github.com/tallforasmurf/byteplay), a tool for playing with Python's byte-code.
-Plus, my first real software development experience was helping implement [APL\360](https://en.wikipedia.org/wiki/APL_(programming_language)#APL\360).)
+Plus, my first real software development experience was helping implement [APL\360](https://en.wikipedia.org/wiki/APL_(programming_language)#APL\360).
+Where I expect this book to teach me something new, is in the use of a syntax tree, and more general parsing and compiling, and software design techniques I've never had to use.)

 The purpose of this project is to translate the Java code into Python, first as a way to prove I understand the book, and second to have something to do while in CV Quarantine.
 I'm also finding it a great refresher course in Python.